metamath/set.mm/README.md

 It also makes it easy to accept some changes while not accepting others.

 Many contributors have or create a personal "mathbox" - a sandbox of work that is visible to others.
-Changes to ones' own mathbox still go through a review, but usually it's cursory - we generally just want to ensure that those changes don't interfere with or confuse others.
+Changes to someone's own mathbox still go through a review, but usually it's cursory - we generally just want to ensure that those changes don't interfere with or confuse others.
 Mathbox changes must still pass all verifiers, though, and that is